 How To Do What You’re Actually Trying To Do

 The people who ask this question clearly want two things:

 To make this happen, they (incorrectly) assume the obvious best way is to turn one into the other, thus achieving 2 goals with 1 physiological process.

 In terms of efficiency, they certainly have the right idea.
 In terms of realistic possibility, they have the wrong idea.
 It just can’t happen.

-Some people (namely beginners and people regaining lost muscle) will actually be capable of doing both simultaneously… at least to some degree for some amount of time.
+Some people (primarily beginners and people regaining lost muscle) will actually be capable of doing both simultaneously… at least to some degree and for some amount of time.